hnlearndev/rslife/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is dual-licensed under the Apache License, Version 2.0 and the MIT License.

+You may choose either license when using this code.

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT.md](LICENSE-MIT.md) for details.

 ## Contact